pendoagnes222/alx-low_level_programming/0x00-hello_world/README.md

-0. Preprocessor
+# 0-run

-   Writting a script that runs a C file through the preprocessor and save the re   sult into another file.
+Shell script that runs a Python script.

-1. Compiler
-   Write a script that compiles a C file but does not link.

-2. Assembler
-  Write a script that generates the assembly code of a C code and save it in an   output file.

-3. Name
-   Write a script that compiles a C file and creates an executable named cisfun.

-4. Hello, puts
+# 1-run_inline

+Shell script that runs Python code.

+# 2-print.py

-   Write a C program that prints exactly "Programming is like building a multili   ngual puzzle.
+Python script that prints exactly "Programming is like building a multilingual puzzle

-6. Size is not grandeur, and territory does not make a nation Write a C program that prints the size of various types on the computer it is   compiled and run on.
+# 3-print_number.py

+printing the integer stored in the variable number, followed by Battery street

+# 4-print_float.py

+printng the float stored in the variable number with a precision of 2 digits.

+# 5-print_string.py

+printing 3 times a string stored in the variable str, followed by its first 9 characters

+# 9-easter_egg.py

+Python script that prints “The Zen of Python”, by TimPeters